AbsurdePhoton/superpixels-segmentation-gui-opencv/README.md

   * press APPLY
   * some filters can take a long time to compute, especially the noise filter (which is highly recommended by the way)
   * filters are always applied to the ORIGINAL image, you can't restart from a previously altered image
-  * click ont the ORIGINAL button to revert to the loaded image file
+  * click on the ORIGINAL button to revert to the loaded image file

 * You can come back when you want to the Image tab and re-apply filters

-* Be aware that when you load a new image, if you computed some segmentation and/or worked on labels and cells, all this work will be lost if you d'ont save the session!
+* Be aware that when you load a new image, if you computed some segmentation and/or worked on labels and cells, all this work will be lost if you don't save the session!
 More about this later

 ### SEGMENTATION TAB